Here’s How To Shock Your Pool FAST (In 6 Easy Steps)

-The process of shocking your pool is simply super-chlorinating it for a specified period of time in order to kill anything floating around that doesn’t belong.
+The process of shocking your pool is simply super-chlorinating it in order to kill the buildup of chloramines and anything else floating around that doesn’t belong.

 Certain living organisms can still survive in your pool with its normal chlorine amounts.
 Others can become completely immune to it.

 There are basically three reasons to shock your pool:

 - 1Sunshine breaks down your chlorine, causing it to lose up to 5 ppm per day.

 - 2Swimmers are constantly bringing in contaminants like makeup, sweat and bacteria that normal chlorine levels can’t always fight.

 - 3Heavy rain can dilute your pool, leaving you with very low chlorine levels